Hyperspherical Variational Auto-Encoders: INTRODUCTION

 The fact that some data types like \textit{directional data} are better explained through spherical representations is long known and well-documented \citep{mardia1975statistics, fisher1987statistical}, with examples spanning from protein structure, to observed wind directions.
 Moreover, for many modern problems such as text analysis or image classification, data is often first normalized in a preprocessing step to focus on the directional distribution.
 Yet, few machine learning methods explicitly account for the intrinsically spherical nature of some data in the modeling process.
 In this paper, we propose to use the \textit{von Mises-Fisher} (vMF) distribution as an alternative to the Gaussian distribution.
 This replacement leads to a hyperspherical latent space as opposed to a hyperplanar one, where the Uniform distribution on the hypersphere is conveniently recovered as a special case of the vMF.
 Hence this approach allows for a truly uninformative prior, and has a clear advantage in the case of data with a hyperspherical interpretation.
 This was previously attempted by \cite{hasnat2017mises}, but crucially they do not learn the concentration parameter around the mean, $\kappa$.

 In order to enable training of the concentration parameter, we extend the \textit{reparameterization trick} for rejection sampling as recently outlined in \cite{rejection-repar} to allow for $n$ additional transformations.
-We then combine this with the rejection sampling procedure proposed by \cite{sample-vmf} to efficiently reparameterize the VAE \footnote{ \url{https://github.com/nicola-decao/s-vae}}.
+We then combine this with the rejection sampling procedure proposed by \cite{sample-vmf} to efficiently reparameterize the VAE \footnote{Code freely available on: \url{https://github.com/nicola-decao/s-vae}}.

 We demonstrate the utility of replacing the normal distribution with the von Mises-Fisher distribution for generating latent representations by conducting a range of experiments in three distinct settings.
 First, we show that our \Sv-VAEs outperform VAEs with the Gaussian variational posterior (\Nv-VAEs) in recovering a hyperspherical latent structure.
 Second, we conduct a thorough comparison with \Nv-VAEs on the MNIST dataset through an unsupervised learning task and a semi-supervised learning scenario.
 Finally, we show that \Sv-VAEs can significantly improve link prediction performance on citation network datasets in combination with a \textit{Variational Graph Auto-Encoder} (VGAE) \citep{kipf2016VGAE}.